266 Hillside Ln Telluride, CO 81435

 Telluride is a situated in a beautiful box canyon 8,754' above sea level in the San Juan Mountains of Colorado.
 The remoteness of these mountains is what makes Telluride such a special place the one of the reasons we are choosing to share it with you all on our special day.
 Telluride has a long rich history and in known for its world class outdoor activities...
 The ski resort divides the historic Town of Telluride and Mountain Village, but they are conveniently connected by a 15 minute free (and scenic) gondola running from 6:30am until midnight seven days a week.
 There are some great accommodations in Mountain Village and you can access Telluride by the free gondola, but you have to be on the gondola by midnight and the wedding ceremony + reception will be in the town of Telluride.

 Telluride’s spring/early summer weather can be tricky!
 It can be sunny and warm or blowing snow.
 Daytime average highs are around 50°F-70°F, but it can drop to the 40s in the evening.
 We recommend layers to stay comfortable throughout the day and night.
-For the wedding ceremony you will be walking through the park and on a dirt path so please wear comfortable shoes.
-Pack a light rain jacket or windbreaker - occasional showers are possible.
-Mountain weather can be unpredictable.
-Light showers are possible, so packing a light jacket or umbrella is a good idea, just in case.
+For the wedding ceremony you will be walking on a dirt path so please wear comfortable shoes.
+Pack a light rain jacket or windbreaker, and/or an umbrella - occasional showers are possible.

 You likely do not need a rental car for Telluride itself, as the town is very walkable and there is a free gondola connecting Telluride and Mountain Village, plus a free bus system called thhe Galloping Goose.
 However, a rental car is recommended for day trips outside of the immediate area or if you have a specific need, like a remote cabin rental.